t-ibm/ghiro/modules/contract/README.md

 * Application Binary Interface (ABI) specification of the contracts.
 * Natural Specification (Natspec) documentation of all contracts.

-We are mostly interested in the binary representation and the ABI specification in order to deploy the contract and call its functions.
+We are mostly interested in the binary representation and the ABI specification in order to deploy a contract, call its functions, and listen to its events.

 ###### Build-Time Approach
 With this approach the Solidity sources are compiled during build-time and then the `*.bin` and `*.abi` results are picked up by